sandiegopython/test-driven-django-development/tutorials/03-views.rst

 We put a hard-coded title and article in our filler view.
 These post details should come from our models and database instead.
 Let's write a test for that.

-The Django ``TestClient`` can be used for a simple test of whether text shows up on a page.
+The Django ``test client`` can be used for a simple test of whether text shows up on a page.
 Let's add the following to our ``blog/tests.py`` file:

 .. code-block:: python